swiftlang/swift-evolution/proposals/0267-where-on-contextually-generic.md

 ```

 > Only declarations that already support a generic parameter list will be allowed to carry a `where` clause inside a generic
 > context.
-Generic properties, conditional protocol requirements and `Self` constraints on class methods are out of scope for the proposed changes the current proposal.
+Generic properties, conditional protocol requirements and `Self` constraints on class methods are out of scope for the current proposal.
 > For instance, the following remains an error:
 > ```swift
 > protocol P {